 The business must be in compliance with all child labor laws.
 All placements must comply with local, state, and federal labor regulations related to minors.
 Information is available from the regional office of the Wage and Hour and Public Contracts Division of the United States Department of Labor and from local and state agencies that enforce employment regulations.
-Although the WBL Coordinator's function is not to enforce these laws, the Coordinator should ensure that the placement is knowledgeable of the existence of such regulations and expect compliance.
+Although the WBL Coordinator's function is not to enforce these laws, the coordinator should ensure that the placement is knowledgeable of the existence of such regulations and expect compliance.
 Laws regulating wages, the issuance of student certificates, the employment of minors in hazardous situations, and the issuance of work permits are the primary areas of concern.
 The federal minimum wage and overtime standards apply to students who are employed by firms' subject to the regulations.
-Since this law is so complex, the WBL Coordinator should suggest that the training sponsor contact the regulations.
+Since this law is so complex, the WBL Coordinator should suggest that the training sponsor contact the regional Wage and Hour Division Office to determine whether their business is subject to the regulations.